Overview

 What it is

 Perception is the intricate cognitive process through which individuals decode, organize, and derive meaning from sensory data.
-While it begins with information received through the sensory organs, it also involves brain-centered activity and higher cognitive functions.
+While perception begins with information received through the sensory organs, it also involves brain-centered activity and higher cognitive functions.
 Perception isn’t a passive function but an active process of constructing reality based on external sensory inputs and internal cognitive frameworks.

 Role in processing sensory information